1. The Challenge

 2. The organisation

 This competition - that celebrates excellence in service design - is called the Student Service Design Challenge.
-It is initiated by Philips Experience Design (‘Organiser’) and Service Design Days (‘Challenge Management Team’).
+It is initiated by Philips Experience Design (‘Organiser’) and Service Design College (‘Challenge Management Team’).
 Together they form the ‘Initiators’.

 The Challenge is co-initiated and organised by Philips Electronics Nederland B.V. acting through Philips Experience Design, with registered offices at Boschdijk 525, 5621 JG, Eindhoven, The Netherlands (‘Organiser’).

 2.3 Challenge Management Team

-The Challenge is co-initiated, managed and executed by Yabber, owner of the Service Design Days label, with an office at Catharijnesingel 102, 3511 GV, Utrecht, the Netherlands (‘Challenge Management Team’).
+The Challenge is co-initiated, managed and executed by Yabber, owner of the Service Design College label, with an office at Catharijnesingel 102, 3511 GV, Utrecht, the Netherlands (‘Challenge Management Team’).

 The Initiators of the Challenge will work together with Partners who are sponsors of the Challenge.
 They can be profit and non-profit organisations, but they are all related with at least one Assessment Area [see 1.4.1].
 Each of them contributes to the Challenge with knowledge and time.
 Together with the Initiators they form a group of organisations to establish and run this unique and international design competition amongst students.